-Your Nashville Immigration Lawyer
+Your Nashville Immigration and Divorce Lawyer

 Hessel Law offers full-service immigration solutions to individuals, families, employers, and investors, whether in obtaining permanent residence in the United States, nonimmigrant visas, or a strong defense during removal proceedings.

 We are experienced with deportation defense in immigration court, immigrant and nonimmigrant consular processing and waivers, and applications and petitions before USCIS.

 Whether you need a solution to a specific problem or general guidance and an understanding of the options available to you, I can provide you with the answers you need.

 Please click on the following links to learn more about the specific areas of immigration law that pertain to you:

 One of the major goals at Hessel Law is to do everything possible to keep your family together.
 I believe that families have a fundamental right to be together and to do everything in their power to provide the best opportunities to their children.

 I will carefully walk you and your family through the complex immigration procedures open to you.
 I will explain your options and answer your questions in order to help guide you to the best solution for you and your family, whether it is obtaining permanent residence through either USCIS, immigration court, or U.S. Consulates, or seeking short-term solutions to immediate medical or financial concerns.
 I will help you to understand what protections are available to you and the relative strength of the different options available.